invadelabs/drewwiki/ServerSetupCentOS7.md

 --------------------------------

 Cloned the “Kickstart Default Template” since it would break failing to add epel and trying to download puppet.
-Cloning it to “Drew1 Kickstart Default Template” and ripping out some stuff add, added a %package list I wanted and setup EPEL in %post to rpm -Uvh the epl rpm then yum install uppet.
+Clone it to “Drew1 Kickstart Default Template” and pull out unneeded configuration, add our %package list, and setup EPEL in %post to rpm -Uvh the epl rpm then yum install puppet.

 -   Todo **Need to create an epel and centos-updates mirror to reduce bandwidth, also uncomment \#yum -y update**